Non-Archimedean Whitney stratifications: Fields with analytic structure satisfy Hypothesis

-\begin{rem} By skipping the whole first part of this proof, we obtain that for any monochromatic piece $C \subseteq S_n$ of the rainbow of any t-stratification $(S_i)_i$ (in any valued field satisfying Hypothesis~\ref{hyp:general}$_0$), there exists a definable bijection $\phi \colon B_1 \times \dots \times B_{n} \to C$ which can be written as the composition of a risometry and a matrix in $\GL_n(\valring)$ (and where each $B_i \subseteq K$ is an open ball).
-Moreover, it is not difficult to modify the proof to obtain a similar statement for monochromatic pieces $C \subseteq S_d$ with $d < n$. \end{rem}
+\begin{rem} By skipping the whole first part of this proof, we obtain that for any fiber $C \subseteq S_n$ of the rainbow of any t-stratification $(S_i)_i$ (in any valued field satisfying Hypothesis~\ref{hyp:general}$_0$), there exists a definable bijection $\phi \colon B_1 \times \dots \times B_{n} \to C$ that can be written as the composition of a risometry and a matrix in $\GL_n(\valring)$ (and where each $B_i \subseteq K$ is an open ball).
+Moreover, it is not difficult to modify the proof to obtain a similar statement for fibers $C \subseteq S_d$ with $d < n$. \end{rem}

 Now we can finally prove that fields with analytic structure have the Jacobian property in any dimension.

 \begin{prop} In the setting of Subsection~\ref{subsect:an-set}, $\Tx$ has the Jacobian property in the sense of Definition~\ref{defn:jac}; in particular, Hypothesis~\ref{hyp:general} holds. \end{prop}